ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 Hardware selection and programming
 ++++++++++++++++++++++++++++++++++

-Most ESCs can operate in forwards and reverse, however that is usually not a stock feature and may need to be reprogrammed to do it.
+Many ESCs can operate in forwards and reverse, however that is usually not a stock feature and may need to be reprogrammed to do it.
 Any SimonK and BLHeli compatible ESC can be flashed to support reverse thrust.

 `Here's info about BLHeli compatible ones <https://blhelisuite.wordpress.com/>`__.